 According to The Office for National Statistics (ONS), just 22% of autistic adults are in any kind of employment.
 I find this statistic astounding as it represents a massive employment gap, as well as a vast opportunity to unlock an untapped pool of resource and talent.

-I am keen to help more neurodiverse people into employment, as well as to help businesses reap the benefit of this available resource.
+I am keen to help more neurodivergent people into employment, as well as to help businesses reap the benefit of this valuable resource.
 Having worked for a wide range of organisations myself, I have seen first-hand how quite small and thoughtful adjustments can go a long way.

 In addition, I offer the following services to employers:

 Talks (topics include: my experiences of the workplace, reasonable adjustments, mental health, my art projects and exhibitions, being diagnosed with autism as an adult, changing careers)

 Neurodiversity advocacy and championing

 Diversity, Equity and Inclusion (DE&I) work more generally

 If you are interested in working together to improve neurodivergent representation in the workplace, please get in touch